dienbk7x/RPi-ShieldBridge/docu/Arduino.md

 # Arduino IDE on Raspberry Pi with RPi-ShieldBridge

+How to install the Arduino IDE on the Raspberry Pi to use with the RPi-ShieldBridge.

 * Close the Jumpers: **JTX**, **JRX** and **JBL** on the RPi-ShieldBridge.

 * Install the Arduino IDE: